Bladder & Urinary Tract Infections (UTIs)

 What he finds will determine next steps.

-Bladder Infection & UTI Treatment
+How to Treat Bladder Infection & UTI in Dogs and Cats

 Bladder infections (in both cats and dogs) are most frequently treated with antibiotics and a pain medication.
 Sometimes a change in diet is also recommended, among other things, such as: